 Quality in the context of the EIT educational agenda

 What constitutes educational quality in higher education and how it should be measured is under constant debate.
-In the EIT–Innovation Community context, quality means that students reach the Intended Learning Outcomes (ILOs) of a programme through aligned teaching, combined with fair and reliable grading, active learning methods, and clear and helpful feedback in a rich and supportive learning environment.
-The EIT–KIC definitions and the logic of these terms are presented in this section.
+In the EIT Innovation Community, quality means that students reach the Intended Learning Outcomes (ILOs) of a programme through aligned teaching, combined with fair and reliable grading, active learning methods, and clear and helpful feedback in a rich and supportive learning environment.
+The EIT definitions and the logic of these terms are presented in this section.

-The EIT QALE model transforms the knowledge triangle paradigm into a working model with all three sides of the knowledge triangle taken into account.
-Through creating a simple enquiry based process around the three nodes of the knowledge triangle, questions are raised that should be asked by everyone when planning and performing all EIT educational activities carried out by the Innovation Communities:
+The EIT QALE model transforms the so-called 'knowledge triangle' of business, education and research into a working model with all three sides of the knowledge triangle activated.
+Through the creation a simple enquiry based process around the three sides of the knowledge triangle, questions are raised that should be asked by everyone when planning and performing all EIT educational activities carried out by the Innovation Communities:

 - What are the best ways of linking research to education and business?

 - What are the best ways of teaching creativity, innovation and entrepreneurship?